 For the most part, all forceps have two prongs that are used to grasp the baby’s head.
 The prongs are called blades, and some blades will feature different sizes of curves.
 The right blade is also called the cephalic curve, and it is deeper than the left blade (pelvic curve).
 The cephalic curve is designed to fit around the baby’s head with the pelvic curve fitting against the mother’s birth canal.
 Some forceps have a more elongated curve, and others have a rounder cephalic curve.
 A doctor will use specific forceps depending on the shape of the baby’s head.
 In any case, the forceps are designed to grip the baby’s head firmly but not tightly.

 At the midway point of the forceps is called articulation.
 Many of the forceps have a lock at this point.
 However, sliding forceps have two blades that slide along each other.
 Once again, the type of forceps always depends on the position of the baby in the birth canal.
 If the baby’s head is facing down, then fixed lock forceps are needed for the delivery.
 For babies who need to be rotated by the head, sliding forceps may be required.
-Every forceps includes a handle that is connected to the blades by a stem.
+Every forceps include a handle that is connected to the blades by a stem.
 These longer stems will allow the doctor to rotate the baby.

 There are many different types of forceps.
 The most common examples include the following: